VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 ### Overview

-The Greater Toronto Area relies on Metrolinx's GO Transit as a major transportation network to move it's population throughout the GTA.
+The Greater Toronto Area relies on Metrolinx's GO Transit as a major transportation network to move its population throughout the GTA.
 The backbone of this network is the GO train system that moves people to and from Union Station in downtown Toronto.
 In this project, GO train ridership is observed and studied to look for trends, correlations and patterns.
 With the addition of weather data such as temperature, precipitation and amount of snow in the City of Toronto, the project aims to find the relationship between GO ridership and weather.
 Using these relationships, the project attempts to build machine learning models that can be used to predict GO ridership using weather.

 ### Goals